patroni/patroni/docs/security.rst

 Despite DCS doesn't contain any sensitive information, it allows changing some of Patroni/Postgres configuration.
 Therefore the very first thing that should be protected is DCS itself.

 The details of protection depend on the type of DCS used.
-The authentication and encryption parameters (tokens/basic-auth/client certificates) for the supported types of DCS are covered in :ref:`SETTINGS <bootstrap_settings>`
+The authentication and encryption parameters (tokens/basic-auth/client certificates) for the supported types of DCS are covered in :ref:`settings <yaml_configuration>`.

 The general recommendation is to enable TLS for all DCS communication.